On the homotopy theory for Lie $\infty$-groupoids, with an application to integrating $L_\infty$-algebras: Integration of Lie -algebras

-Now that the functoriality of the long exact sequence \eqref{eq:les} has been clarified, we can prove the second main result of the paper: \begin{theorem} If $\phi \maps L \xto{\sim} L'$ is a weak equivalence between integrable finite-type Lie $n$-algebras, then the morphism
+are also natural in $(L,\el)$. \end{remark} Now that the functoriality of the long exact sequence \eqref{eq:les} has been clarified, we can prove the following: \begin{theorem} If $f \maps (L,\el) \to (L',\el')$ is a weak equivalence in $\lnaft$, then the morphism

-is a weak equivalence of Lie $n$-groups. \end{theorem}
+is a weak equivalence of Lie $\infty$-groups. \end{theorem}